AdamArras/mini-course-DL/README.md

-# Mini-course: Python & Deep Learning
+# Deep Learning mini-course

-This repository contains a **Deep Learning mini-course** that I am building while revisiting these topics myself.
+This repository contains the mini-course that I am building while revisiting these topics myself.

 ## Course structure